Zooming Security Vulnerabilities [Part – 1]

 Diving into Zoom Security Vulnerabilities [Part – 1]

-Zoom is a popular web-based video conferencing application available to be installed on computer systems and mobile devices that enables users to use online video conferencing services.
+Zoom is a popular web-based video-conferencing application available to be installed on computer systems and mobile devices that enables users to use online video conferencing services.

 Recently attackers are attempting to use numerous methodologies through which they are able to exploit the vulnerabilities residing within the application.
-This blog article talks about few of the critical vulnerabilities which are making use of the Coronavirus (COVID-19) pandemic as mentioned below:
+This blog article talks about a few of the critical vulnerabilities which are making use of the Coronavirus (COVID-19) pandemic as mentioned below:

 1. Zoom Lookalike Domains –

-As Zoom is widely used as the video conferencing solution because of ongoing Corona pandemic and due to the travel restrictions for various business groups and in work from home scenarios, attackers are taking its advantage and have registered numerous Zoom themed domains for malicious purposes.
+As Zoom is widely used as the video conferencing solution because of the ongoing Corona pandemic and due to the travel restrictions for various business groups and in work from home scenarios, attackers are taking its advantage and have registered numerous Zoom themed domains for malicious purposes.

 Image Source – Check Point Technologies Blog